DarthOCE/kahoot.py/README.md

 # About
-Kahoot.py is a library to interact with the Kahoot API.
+Kahoot.py is a library to interact with the Kahoots API.

 # Installation